SAP/fsm-shell/docs/events.md

       access_token: string,
       token_type: string,
       expires_in: number
+    },
+    extension?: {
+      deploymentId: string;
     }
   }
   ```

   The property `authToken` can only be accessed by applications and will not be exposed to extensions.
 Extensions should require an access_token using the auth value. _Also see [REQUIRE_AUTHENTICATION](#REQUIRE_AUTHENTICATION) event_

+  The property `extension` is only exposed to extensions.
+It contains information about the requesting extension.
+Currently, it only contains the property `deploymentId`.

   REQUIRE_CONTEXT will first return the response payload, then trigger individual ViewState object as describe in the ViewState section.